Shreymanik/CodeforcesDatabase/Readme.txt

 CodeforcesDatabase

-A simple python script to see the number of accepted solutions,wa,tle,mle,run time errors and compiltaion of a User for various codeforces problems.
+A simple python script to view the number of accepted solutions,wa,tle,mle,run time errors and compiltaion errors by a User for various codeforces problems.

 Requirements: